-As of our annual impairment tests on October 1, 2023, October 1, 2022 and October 1, 2021, we had one reporting unit, behavioral healthcare services.
+As of our annual impairment test on October 1, 2024, we had one reporting unit, behavioral healthcare services.
 The fair value of our behavioral healthcare services reporting unit substantially exceeded its carrying value, and therefore no impairment was recorded.

-During the year ended December 31, 2023, we recorded non-cash indefinite-lived intangible asset impairment charges of \$5.4 million related to the closure of certain facilities, which is included in loss on impairment in the condensed consolidated statements of operations.
-During the second quarter of 2021, we sold one outpatient facility for \$4.3 million and recorded a write down of \$1.8 million of goodwill and \$0.2 million of intangible assets related to the disposition.
-During the fourth quarter of 2021, we sold one outpatient facility for \$4.3 million of intangible statements of outpatient facility for \$1.5 million and recorded a write down of \$0.7 million of goodwill and \$0.1 million of intangibles related to the disposition.
+During the year ended December 31, 2024, we recorded non-cash indefinite-lived intangible asset impairment charges of \$3.5 million related to the closure of certain facilities, which is included in loss on impairment in the consolidated statements of operations.
+During the year ended December 31, 2023, we recorded non-cash indefinite-lived intangible asset impairment charges of \$5.4 million related to the closure of certain facilities, which is included in loss on impairment in the consolidated statements of operations.